 - Feeling anxious or restless

-Odefsey is not approved for the treatment of hepatitis B virus (HBV) infection.
-If you have both HIV and HBV infection and take Odefsey, your HBV infection may get worse (flare up) if you stop taking Odefsey.
+Odefsey is not approved for the treatment of chronic(HBV).
+If you have both HIV and HBV and take Odefsey, your HBV infection may get much worse (flare up) if you stop taking Odefsey.

 While taking Odefsey, it is important to keep all of your appointments with your health care provider.